AnilaAnilaN/CS50-s-Introduction-to-Programming-with-Python_Week-0/README.md

 In a file called faces.py, implement a function called convert that accepts a str as input and returns that same input with any :) converted to 🙂 (otherwise known as a slightly smiling face) and any :( converted to 🙁 (otherwise known as a slightly frowning face).
 All other text should be returned unchanged.

 Then, in that same file, implement a function called main that prompts the user for input, calls convert on that input, and prints the result.
 You’re welcome, but not required, to prompt the user explicitly, as by passing a str of your own as an argument to input.
 Be sure to call main at the bottom of your file.

+# 4. Einstein
+Even if you haven’t studied physics (recently or ever!), you might have heard that 𝐸 =𝑚⁢𝑐2, wherein 𝐸 represents energy (measured in Joules), 𝑚 represents mass (measured in kilograms), and 𝑐 represents the speed of light (measured approximately as 300000000 meters per second), per Albert Einstein et al. Essentially, the formula means that mass and energy are equivalent.

+In a file called einstein.py, implement a program in Python that prompts the user for mass as an integer (in kilograms) and then outputs the equivalent number of Joules as an integer.
+Assume that the user will input an integer.